andytruong/at_merge/README.md

 ### Benefit?

 Features should be written in single module, but too many modules is not good for Drupal performance.
 If there's a tool to merge to all to one single module, that would be great.

+With a wrapper, we have ability to add more magic to other modules (nothing applied yet)

 ### Test cases: